wallaceowen/find_node/README.md

 find_node: a convenience function for python data access

-Search a dict, list or tuple or any nested combination for a value, given a search path. search path is a string composed of search keys separated by a path separator (defaults to '.', can be overridden if '.' is a valid key value).
+Search a dict, list or tuple or any nested combination for a value, given a string search path delimited with `.` . search path is a string composed of search keys separated by a path separator (defaults to '.', can be overridden if '.' is a valid key value).